CMHA Get Set & Connect Program

 Gallery Gachet is a unique artist-run centre located in Vancouver’s Downtown Eastside.
 Gachet is a collectively-run exhibition and studio space built to empower participants as artists, administrators and curators.

-Our Volunteer Membership Program offers access to our facility and programs in exchange for volunteering with us.
-It also offers a wide range of opportunities for learning at all levels, including communication skills, exhibition coordination, learning about non-profit organization management, professional development skills for artists and arts administration skills.
-Volunteer Members and Collective Members find that through their experience with Gallery Gachet, they have an opportunity to increase their knowledge on many levels, transferring their new-found skills to other areas of their lives.
+Their Volunteer Membership Program offers access to our facility and programs in exchange for volunteering with us.
+It also offers a wide range of opportunities for learning at all levels and the development of skills, including communication, exhibition coordination, non-profit organization management, professional development for artists, and arts administration.
+Members have found success in transferring their new-found skills to other areas of their lives.

 Examples of some volunteer opportunities include: